 3. Emory University

 Emory University’s Paralegal Certificate provides the necessary knowledge and skills needed to be successful in the legal system.
-The program at Emory is Georgia’s longest running paralegal degree for inspiring students interested in the criminal justice field and one of the best accredited paralegal programs in Georgia.
+The program at Emory is Georgia’s longest-running paralegal degree for inspiring students interested in the criminal justice field and one of the best-accredited paralegal programs in Georgia.
 The course load includes studies on legal terminology and procedures, identifying state and federal court systems, and understanding what a binding contract means.
 The paralegal certificate is for students who have obtained their bachelor’s degree in paralegal studies.
-The certificate program is affordable and require about 100 classroom hours.
+The certificate program is affordable and requires about 100 classroom hours.
 All courses are taught by licensed attorneys.

 Emory University is in Atlanta, the state’s Capital.
 The school provides a wide range of other continuing education degrees and certifications.
-They offer flexible scheduling, and payment plans for working students.
-The certificates offered includes technology, professional, and personal enrichment.
+They offer flexible scheduling and payment plans for working students.
+The certificates offered include technology, professional, and personal enrichment.

 Program: Paralegal Certificate

 Clayton State University offers a paralegal program for students with several options to pursue toward graduation.
 One is the BS in Legal Studies, including a paralegal certificate.
 Each provides skills in thinking critically, conceptional, and analytical.
 All programs are approved by the American Bar Association (ABA) and are accredited paralegal programs in Georgia.
 The legal and paralegal studies at Clayton State University are also affordable to most students with multiple starting times for classes.